allosharma/DjangoRestApplication/README.md

 # DjangoRestApplication
-It has post, update, delete, put feature
+It has post, update, delete, and put feature for Django API.